-My mom is an exceptional cook and baker.
-So many of my early memories are punctuated by the sight of her in the kitchen, the smells of her cooking, the joy that it brought her.
-This classic old fashioned pound cake recipe, written on a yellowed and stained 3 x 5 card, is just one of a thousand tastes of my childhood.
+So many of my early memories are punctuated by the sight of my mom in the kitchen, the smells of her cooking, the joy that it brought her.
+This Old Fashioned Pound Cake Recipe, written on a yellowed and stained 3 x 5 card, is just one of a thousand tastes of my childhood.

-And I'm not here to tell you how to live your life.
+I'm not here to tell you how to live your life.
 But if you don't take at least one piece of this gorgeous homemade pound cake and grill it with butter, you are missing out on one of the greatest joys in life.
-And I just don't think we can be friends anymore.

-What you'll need to make this old fashioned pound cake with sour cream:
+What you'll need to make sour cream pound cake:

 Cream together 12 tablespoons of softened butter with 1 ½ cups of granulated sugar for 3-4 minutes on medium speed until the mixture is fluffy and light colored.